OWASP/www-project-wafcontrol/index.md

 tags: owc
 level: 2
 type: code
-pitch: OWASP WAFControl is an open-source project that provides a modern web-based interface for managing ModSecurity and the OWASP Core Rule Set (CRS).
+pitch: The first modern, open-source web-based dashboard for managing ModSecurity and OWASP CRS with zero command-line complexity.

 ---
-**1st Modern, Web-Based GUI Dashboard for ModSecurity & OWASP CRS**
+**The 1st Modern Web-Based GUI Dashboard for ModSecurity & OWASP CRS**

-OWASP WAFControl is an open-source project that provides a modern web-based interface for managing ModSecurity and the OWASP Core Rule Set (CRS).
-Its primary goal is to simplify the deployment, configuration, and tuning of web application firewalls by eliminating the need for complex command-line and file-based operations.
-The project targets DevSecOps teams, security engineers, and system administrators who need a reliable, visual, and secure platform to manage WAF rules, monitor attacks, edit configurations, and apply updates efficiently.
-Future releases will introduce AI-assisted recommendations, rule analytics, alerting systems, and support for custom rule sets, making WAFControl a comprehensive and intelligent WAF management solution.
+OWASP WAFControl is an open-source project that revolutionizes how security teams deploy and manage the OWASP Core Rule Set (CRS) and ModSecurity.
+Traditionally, setting up and tuning CRS requires deep technical knowledge and heavy command-line operations.
+WAFControl eliminates this barrier by providing a powerful, intuitive, and secure web-based GUI that automates installation, configuration, and management of CRS + ModSecurity, making advanced WAF protection accessible to everyone.

+Our mission is to empower DevSecOps teams, security engineers, and administrators with a visual, streamlined platfor for WAF management reducing complexity while increasing security, visibility, and operational efficiency.

 ![owc Logo](assets/images/owclogo.png)